esc358/AppleRetroWebPage/readme.md

 ### images/

 This directory contains image assets used in the website, such as the logo and banner images.

-## How to Run the Project

-1. Clone the repository to your local machine.
-2. Open `index.html` in a web browser to view the website.

 ## Author